 - 6. Complete all clinical competency objectives on or before the required deadlines set each semester. - 7.
 Complete all non-completed clinic assignments before the start of the next semester. - 8.
+Missing clinic class during the second through the fifth semesters will require missed time to be made up.
+Two-hour class = two hours make up in clinic.
+One-hour class (in summer) will require one hour make up in clinic.
+Compensatory time cannot be used for this time. - 9.
 Complete satisfactory rotations through the specialty areas such as Orthopedics, Trauma PM Rotation, Trauma Weekend Rotations, Computerized Tomography, Portable Radiography, and Surgery.
 Scheduled time (comp time) off will not be used during Orthopedics, Trauma PM shift and Trauma Weekend Rotations due to limited openings in the schedule for these rotations.
 During the 5th semester internships scheduled time off will not be allowed in order to maximize your learning opportunities.
-If time is missed in these areas, it will be made up in the specialty area. - 9.
-Maintain satisfactory clinical evaluations completed by staff technologists and clinical instructors.
-If a "6" or below on a junior evaluation or "7" or below on a senior evaluation the student will be scheduled to return to the area and produce a better score on the 2nd rotation. - 10.
-Handle emergency room patients and produce satisfactory radiographs within the specified time as designed by the program. - 11.
-Demonstrate compassion and professional conduct at all times while working with patients. - 12.
-Be able to communicate properly with patients verbally and with body language. - 13.
-Be able to communicate and work with fellow students and radiographers verbally and with body language. - 14.
-Exhibit professional conduct and adhere to dress code at all times while assigned to the clinical area. - 15.
-Be able to cope and function during stressful situations. - 16.
-Complete the required competencies within the specified time and is expected to retain proficiency. - 17.
-Not come to clinic during their time off unless approved by instructors.
+If time is missed in these areas, it will be made up in the specialty area. - 10.
+Maintain satisfactory clinical evaluations completed by staff technologists and clinical preceptors.
+If a "6" or below on a junior evaluation or "7" or below on a senior evaluation the student will be scheduled to return to the area and produce a better score on the 2nd rotation. - 11.
+Handle emergency room patients and produce satisfactory radiographs within the specified time as designed by the program. - 12.
+Demonstrate compassion and professional conduct at all times while working with patients. - 13.
+Be able to communicate properly with patients verbally and with body language. - 14.
+Be able to communicate and work with fellow students and radiographers verbally and with body language. - 15.
+Exhibit professional conduct and adhere to dress code at all times while assigned to the clinical area.